MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/developer/methods-auto/recordref/recordref-locktable-method.md

 ---
 title: "RecordRef.LockTable([Boolean] [, Boolean]) Method"
-description: "Locks a table to protect it from write transactions that conflict with each other." ms.author: solsen ms.custom: na ms.date: 07/07/2021 ms.reviewer: na ms.suite: na ms.tgt_pltfrm: na
+description: "Starts locking on a table to protect it from write transactions that conflict with each other." ms.author: solsen ms.custom: na ms.date: 11/03/2021 ms.reviewer: na ms.suite: na ms.tgt_pltfrm: na